Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 3. Get a new boiler

 If your boiler is more than 10 years old it will be far less efficient than a newer model.
-Consider replacing it with a condensing boiler and you could reduce your fuel bills by £80 to £375 per year.
+Consider replacing it with a condensing boiler, plus using a programmer, room thermostat and TRVs and you could reduce your fuel bills by £45 to £300 per year, depending on the type of home you live in.
 Find out which boiler to buy in our guide.

 4. Insulating a converted loft